Technical Video Information

-The range of brightness and/or colour values within an image; also a measurement of an images sensor’s sensitive.
+The range of brightness and/or colour values within an image; also a measurement of an images sensor’s sensitivity.

-A method of expressing Values of colour and brightness equally across and entire range of altitude.
+A method of expressing Values of colour and brightness equally across an entire range of altitude.

 Linear Tape-Open, a digital tape format used to achieve data.

-LookUp Table, a set of instructions used to profile colour and gamma to simulate their appearance on a given medium, such as an HD display or a specific film stick.
+Lookup Table, is a set of instructions used to profile colour and gamma to simulate their appearance on a given medium, such as an HD display or a specific film stick.

 National Association of Broadcasters convention in Las Vegas.
-Where camera and other media making manufactures debut new technologies.
+Where camera and other media making manufacturers debut new technologies.

-Nonlinear Editor, such as Avid Media Composer, Adobe Premiere Pro and Final Cut Pro.
+Nonlinear Editors, such as Avid Media Composer, Adobe Premiere Pro and Final Cut Pro.

-National Television System Committee, 29.97 frames per second, standard definition analog television format used more in North America and Japan.
+National Television System Committee, 29.97 frames per second, standard definition analogue television format used more in North America and Japan.

-Phase Alternating Line, 25 frames per second, standard–definition analog television format used more in Europe.
+Phase Alternating Line, 25 frames per second, standard–definition analogue television format used more in Europe.